Your first day

 - You will receive login details for iTrent from Human Resources on your first day. iTrent processes things like annual leave requests.
 If you do not receive these details please speak to Human Resources or your line manager.

-- Provide you with key Health & Safety Information (fire escape routes, muster points, first aiders and incident reporting)
+- Provide you with key Health & Safety Information.
+For example fire escape routes, muster points, first aiders, incident reporting etc

-- Introduce you to workplace facilities such as toilets, refreshments, meeting spaces and other Corporate services (Multi Functional Devices/Print room)
+- Introduce you to workplace facilities such as toilets, refreshments, meeting spaces and other corporate services

 - Introduce individuals within your team